 We operate in a number of international areas which exposes us to foreign currency exchange rate risk.
 We do not currently hold or issue forward exchange contracts or other derivative instruments for hedging or speculative purposes.
 (A foreign exchange contract is an agreement to exchange different currencies at a given date and at a specified rate.)
 Foreign exchange gains and losses are the result of fluctuations in the U.S. dollar ("USD") against foreign currencies and are included in other expense (income) in the statements of operations.
-We recognized foreign exchange losses in countries where the USD weakened against the local currency and we had net monetary liabilities denominated in the local currency and in countries where the USD strengthened against the local currency and we had net monetary liabilities where the USD strengthened against the local currency and we had net monetary liabilities denominated in countries where the USD weakened against the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in countries where the USD strengthened against in countries where the USD strengthened against the local currency and in countries where the USD weakened against the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in the local currency and we had net monetary liabilities denominated in the local currency and in countries where the USD weakened against the local currency and we had net monetary assets denominated in the local currency.
+We recognized foreign exchange losses in countries where the USD weakened against the local currency and we had net monetary liabilities denominated in the local currency and in countries where the USD strengthened against the local currency and we had net monetary assets denominated in the local currency and we had net monetary liabilities denominated in the local currency and in countries where the USD weakened against the local currency and we had net monetary liabilities denominated in the local currency and in countries where the USD weakened against the local currency and we had net monetary assets denominated in the local currency.
 Foreign exchange gains and losses are summarized in the following table (in thousands):

 Yea r Ended

 2006 2005 2004

 Losses (gains) by currency

-British Pound \$ (107) S 269 S (88)
+British Pound 8 (107) S 269 S (88)

 Canadian Dollar (211) (147) (457)

 Euro (389) 279 96

 Russian Ruble (295) 236 (370)

 Venezuelan Bolivar 17 399 580

 Other currencies (458) 583 (549)

-Total losses (gains) \$ (1,443) \$ 1,619 ß (788)
+Total losses (gains) \$ (1,443) S 1,619 S (788)